thorinaboenke/memegenerator-react/README.md

 This app fetches custom memes from https://memegen.link/ .
 First and second line of text are defined via text input and the meme is selected via dropdown menu.

-'Download Meme' will download the
+'Download Meme' will download the customized meme.
-'Show Preview' toggles to a preview of the customized meme.

 - [GitHub](https://thorinaboenke/reactmemegenerator)
 - [CodeSandbox](https://codesandbox.io/s/reactmemegenerator-qlgkr)